ottoman91/ottoman91.github.io/index.md

 I am passionate about using human centered design in tandem with technology to create products and services that aim to solve some of the most pressing issues in the third world.
 At Stanford, my research focus is on using AI, machine learning and design thinking for social impact.

-I'm currently interning as a User Researcher at [Verily Life Sciences](https://verily.com/){:target="_blank"} on a solution that aims to help healthcare providers to more efficiently identify, diagnose, treat and manage individuals with sleep apnea and other breathing related sleep disorders.

 [Find my CV here](/pdfs/CV_Usman_Khaliq.pdf){:target="_blank"}